Sunday, June 8, 2025

 Collecting the Enemy Records

-Underactive Immune System
+Weak Immune System

-Low immunity could also be caused by several other reasons.
+Other reasons may also cause low immunity.
 There could be some genetic factors.
-Steroid medicines reduce the activity of your immune system.
-Some bone marrow or organ transplant patients are given immunosuppressant medications to improve the chances of acceptance of the outside tissues.
-Finally, pathogens such as the human immunodeficiency virus or HIV can cause low immunity.
+Steroid medicines reduce your immune cells’ activity.
+Some bone marrow or organ transplant patients are given immunosuppressant medicines to improve the acceptance chances of the outside tissues.
+Finally, pathogens such as the human immunodeficiency virus or HIV may cause low immunity.
+Except when lowered by doctors as a part of some treatment, low immunity is not good.

 Overactive Immune System